Explore how your team can use Hiver.

 7. Jitbit

-The interface is super friendly, making it easy for teams to update each other right within the tickets.
-Plus, it allows you to set up workflows that meet your specific needs.
+What’s also quite useful on Jitbit is the ability to create workflows.
 For example, HR can create a smooth onboarding process for new hires, while IT can streamline software installations.

 Jitbit Help Desk- support internal ticketing system application

-Jitbit UI
+Jitbit helpdesk UI

-Jitbit subscription pricing plans:
+Jitbit pricing plans:

 • Freelancer: $29 per user per month